.

 until a new awareness of the way the body moves is achieved.

-an immediate improvement in technical riding ability.
-Results can be immediate
+demonstrate an immediate improvement in technical riding ability.
+Results

 Repetition